Colorado Highways: Interstate 25

 Guide:

-I-25 starts off in Colorado just north of Raton Pass, and heads
+I-25 starts off in Colorado just north of Raton Pass, descending

-down Raton Creek Canyon to Trinidad.
-Then I-25 skirts the east side
+down Raton Creek Canyon toward Trinidad.
+I-25 passes right through the

 I-25 flies right through the middle of Pueblo, rather than